SireneNova/Portfolio/HTML-CSS/ShopifyThemeEdits/ReadMe.md

 Make the following edits to my Shopify store by editing the code directly:

 1. Center the website title/logo in the header.
-2. Move down the gutter images on the front page so that it doesn't overlap with the front image ("hero image").
+2. Move down the collection images on the front page so that they don't overlap with the front image ("hero image").
 3. Add an image to the contact page.
 4. Shrink the empty space around the top and bottom of the title/logo.